 The Audit Committee of the board of directors has oversight responsibility for the association's systems of internal controls and financial reporting.
-The Audit Committee consults regularly with management and meets periodically with the independent auditors and the internal auditors to review the scope and results of their work.
+The Audit Committee consults regularly with management and the internal auditors and meets periodically with the independent auditors to review the scope and results of their work.
 The independent auditors and internal auditors have direct access to the Audit Committee.